anurag-inias/anurag-inias.github.io/docs/data-structures/2-3-tree.md

 ## Search

-Search is identical to search in BST.
+Identical to search in BST.

 ## Insertion

-Insertion in 2-3 Search tree is pretty interesting:
+Insertion in 2-3 Search tree is where differences emerge:

-1. It starts out as conventional insertion in a BST where we first do an unsuccessful search for key to be inserted.
+1. It starts out as conventional insertion in a BST where we first do an unsuccessful search for the key to be inserted.
-2. The new key is never added as a child node, instead the would-be parent swallows the new key.
-Meaning a 2-node is promoted to 3-node, and a 3-node is promoted to 4-node.
+2. The new key is never added as a child node, instead the would-be parent absorbs the new key.
+A 2-node is promoted to 3-node, and a 3-node promoted to 4-node.
-3. This being a 2-3 Search tree, the resultant 2-node and 3-node are left as is.
+3. This being a 2-3 Search tree, the resultant 2-node / 3-node are left as is.
 4. The 4-nodes, however, are _unstable_ and are "splintered" (not a standard term).
-5. This splinter then travel upwards towards the root.
+5. This splinter then traverses upwards to the root.

 ### Examples